yafp/media-dupes/README.md

 Please see the [installation instructions](docs/INSTALL.md) for more details.

 ## updates
-**media-dupes** checks on application launch if there is an update available.
+**media-dupes** checks on application launch if there is a newer `media-dupes` version available.
 Updates must be installed manually as automatic updating of electron applications requires that the builds are code-signed, which i can't provide so far.

+**media-dupes** checks as well on application launch if there are updates available for the bundled `youtube-dl` tool.

 **Be aware:**

-Updating the bundled `youtube-dl` package is only possible if the user has write access to the `media-dupes` installation path (which does not work with all available packages/installation types).
+Updating the bundled `youtube-dl` package is only possible if the user has write access to the `media-dupes` installation path (which does not work for all available packages/installation types).

 ## license
 Please see the [LICENSE](LICENSE) for more details.